rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Build Requirements

-The source code must build into a shared library for Device Settings as Host is apart of Device Settings and must be named as `libdshal.so`.
-The build mechanism must be independent of Yocto.
+The source code must build into a shared library for Device Settings as Host module is apart of Device Settings and must be named as `libdshal.so`.
+The build mechanism shall be independent of Yocto.

 ### Variability Management

 - Any changes in the `APIs` should be reviewed and approved by the component architects.
-- `DeviceSettings Host` `HAL` modification should support backward compatibility for the generic operations like image upgrade and downgrade
+- `DeviceSettings Host` `HAL` modification should support backward compatibility for the generic operations like image upgrade and downgrade.
-- `DeviceSettings Host` should return the dsERR_OPERATION_NOT_SUPPORTED error code, If any of the interface - `APIs` are not supported by the underlying hardware
+- `DeviceSettings Host` should return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.
 - Providers of the `DeviceSettings Host` `HAL` should keep a well-defined version history for tracking alterations across diverse library versions, along with their corresponding verification results.

 ### Platform or Product Customization